Security Core

 Not every line in a baby monitor matters equally.
 The decisive parts are the ones that pair devices, move signaling through backend paths, and define which data can ever reach a server.

-A separate core makes it obvious which parts actually matter for privacy and security instead of hiding that logic inside the full product.
+A separate core shows which parts matter for security and privacy.
+They do not disappear inside the full product.

 Boundaries